We are here to help provide you with everything you need before moving intranet to make informed decisions and reduce the stress of the process.

 It’s what will make the journey through your growing and evolving digital workplace a seamless experience.

 Define and understand the objective(s) of your intranet.
-What do you/your stakeholders want from an intranet?
+What do you/your stakeholders want from a digital workplace?
 For example, will it be a tool to improve engagement and collaboration?
 Will it be a place to house all of your documentation such as policies and manuals?

 Familiarise yourself with other internal applications in use, determine which of these you would like to integrate with.
 Evaluate if there are any applications you are currently using that you would like to retire or replace with intranet applications.